Stop Excessive Sweating With BOTOX®

-Does my health insurance cover Botox for armpits Minot?
+Does my health insurance cover BOTOX® for my armpits?

-If you’re looking for a long-term solution to Botox for armpits, this procedure can help with regular or yearly injection.
+If you’re looking for a long-term solution to BOTOX® for your armpits, this procedure can help with regular or yearly injection.
 Often, effects may wear off around the one-year mark, but they may last up to 14 months in most cases.*

 *Results may vary and are not guaranteed.

 BOTOX® Cosmetic may cause serious side effects that can be life threatening.
 Get medical help right away if you have any of these problems any time (hours to weeks) after injection of BOTOX® Cosmetic:

 Problems swallowing, speaking, or breathing, due to weakening of associated muscles, can be severe and result in loss of life.
 You are at the highest risk if these problems are pre-existing before injection.
 Swallowing problems may last for several months.

 Spread of toxin effects.
 The effect of botulinum toxin may affect areas away from the injection site and cause serious symptoms including: loss of strength and all-over muscle weakness, double vision, blurred vision and drooping eyelids, hoarseness or change or loss of voice, trouble saying words clearly, loss of bladder control, trouble breathing, and trouble swallowing.

 BOTOX® Cosmetic dosing units are not the same as, or comparable to, any other botulinum toxin product.